pizza/MaterialTabs/README.md

 | app:mtMrlRippleRoundedCorners | Radius of corners of the ripple.
 Note: it uses software rendering pipeline for API 17 and  below  |

 Don't forget to add `xmlns:app="http://schemas.android.com/apk/res-auto"` to the root item in your layout.

+## Contribution
+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

 ## Credits
 This library is based on the great [PagerSlidingTabStrip](https://github.com/jpardogo/PagerSlidingTabStrip) library by [jpardogo](https://github.com/jpardogo) and [astuetz](https://github.com/astuetz) and on the great [material-ripple](https://github.com/balysv/material-ripple) library by [balysv](https://github.com/balysv).